webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 :   Crawls a single URL and does not include any linked pages.

 `List of Pages`
-:   Crawls only specified URLs and does not include any linked pages.
+:   Crawls only URLs from your specified list and does not include any linked pages.
+You can enter the URLs directly into the text area (one per line) or upload a text file containing your list.

 `In-Page Links`
 :   Crawls only the specified URL and treats linked sections of the page as distinct pages.